-Need help selecting classes?
-Want to explore career paths that align with your interests?
-Have questions about declaring or changing your major?
+Do you need help selecting classes?
+Do you want to explore career paths that align with your interests?
+Do you have questions about declaring or changing your major?
 Your SFA advisor can provide you with the advice and guidance you need to make the most of your time as a Lumberjack.

 In addition to helping you with your major and degree plan, your advisor can help you:

 - strengthen your study skills

 - get on track if you’re struggling academically

 To find your advisor or to make an appointment, follow the steps below:

 1. Log into mySFA

 3. In the "My Advisor" portal, go to your assigned advisor

 4. Click on "Schedule an appointment with your advisor"